EasyHook/easyhook.github.io/_tutorials/nativeremotehook.md

 ![Win32 Project wizard](nativeremotehook/Win32AppWiz-BeepHook.png)

 Install the **EasyHook Native Package** from NuGet (you will see more than one package if you search for EasyHook, you are after the "EasyHook **Native** Package").
-Alternatively you can download the binary package from the EasyHook GitHub repository and manually reference the EasyHook library and "easyhook.h".
+Alternatively you can download the EasyHook binary package and manually reference the EasyHook library and "easyhook.h" (see [Manually adding EasyHook to your C++ project](nativemanuallyaddref.html)).

 We will create the `myBeepHook` function as defined within "[Using EasyHook with C++](nativehook.html)", except that this time we will allow the frequency to be configured using a global frequency offset that has been provided by the injector application.